Agent Skills

 Skill discovery

-kimi --skills-dir /path/to/my-skillsBuilt-in skills
+kimi --skills-dir /path/to/my-skillsTIP

-Kimi CLI includes the following built-in skills:
+Kimi Code CLI includes the following built-in skills:

 - skill-creator: Guide for creating skills.
 When you need to create a new skill (or update an existing skill) to extend Kimi's capabilities, you can use this skill to get detailed creation guidance and best practices.